physiodatatoolbox/docs/docs/user-guide/epochs.md

     img="user-guide/epochs/epoch-builder-gui.png"
     title= "Epoch Builder"
     id="epoch-builder-gui"
-    no_shadow = true
     caption = "The Epoch Builder window." %}

 The Epoch Builder can be split into two main sections: the **outer window** and the **tab group**.
-The outer window contains the banner on top, the file bar below that, and the buttons on the bottom.
+The outer window contains the banner on top (where it says Epoch Builder), the file bar below that, and the buttons on the bottom.
 The tab group contains tabs that display the current epoch definition table and its associated data.

 Note, the Epoch Builder can only manage epoch definition tables with 100 rows or less.

 ## Outer Window ##
 In the outer window, under the banner, lies the **File Bar**.
-It shows the current test file, which is the file used to resolve the current epoch definition when the **Generate Epochs** button is clicked.
-This button is also located in the file bar, and is only enabled if files are loaded into the Session Manager.
+It shows the current **Test File**, which is the file used to resolve the current epoch definition when the **Generate Epochs** button is clicked.

+In the left side of the outer window banner lies the **Menu** button, which has the following options inside the **Epoch Definition** sub-item:
+ - **Copy Table:**
+   Copies the current epoch definition table to the clipboard, allowing it to be pasted and edited in Excel.

+ - **Paste Table:**
+   Overwrites the current definition table with the contents of the clipboard.
+This allows tables to be copied from Excel.

+ - **Load From File:**
+   Overwrites the current definition table with the contents of an Excel file.

 At the bottom of the window lies three buttons:
- - **Ok:**
+ - **Save and Exit:**
    Accepts and saves the current epoch definition, and exits the Epoch Builder.

  - **Reset:**